Industrial Content Marketing

 Attract and keep users coming back

 For B2B companies, blogs and news updates increase awareness, build credibility, and boost search engine rankings and leads.
 Importantly, B2B blogs can increase a conversion rates, with companies that blog reporting a 67% increase in monthly leads.
 Blog posts can be highlighted on social media or through email, enticing customers to your site.
 A blog also provides a platform for delivering other content like e-books.
 An e-Book is a free or gated piece (submit email to download) of content with expanded details about a specific subject.
 These useful reference tools can be extensive, like a selection guide presented in a 10,000-word PDF document.
 Our eBook on Employment Marketing is a good example.

 Social Media & Email Marketing

 Presenting your brand to new prospects

-Social media plays a role in the B2B customer journey.
+Social media plays a role in the Wisconsin B2B customer journey.
 A recent survey from the International Data Corporation showed 75% of B2B buyers did vendor research on social media platforms.
 While being part of the social media conversation generates awareness, email marketing can create revenue.
 Why?
 Because email is a channel that you own.
 You can tailor your message, target your audience, and easily follow up with interested recipients to convert your email into a sale.
-Your social media and email content be easily shared and distributed, too, turning prospects into brand ambassadors for your company.
+Your social media and email content be easily shared and distributed, too, turning prospects into brand ambassadors for your Wisconsin company.